eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 			\cite[\S10.2, pp. 162]{Eaton2016a}.
 		* \cite[\S10.2.1, pp. 162-163]{Eaton2016a} has important
 			notes for implementing *`switch`* statements.
+			Cases for the *`switch`* statement are exclusive; and, consequently, each case in the *`switch`* statement must have a non-empty list of statements to execute.
 + other statements
 	- *`break`* statements
 	- *`continue`* statements